Truffle Recipes: How to Make Chocolate Truffles for Gift Giving & General Indulgence

 Make truffles in a dry environment if at all possible and take extra care to keep ganache far from steam and water.
 Have fun!

 The following truffle recipe makes soft chocolaty balls of rich and glossy ganache that you can roll in the topping of your choice.
-These are smoother than many we've had and while very rich and dark, they are a tad sweeter/less bitter than some truffle recipes...
+These are smoother than some other recipes and while very rich and dark, they are a tad sweeter/less bitter than some truffle recipes...

 Note: Semi-sweet chocolate is usually a touch sweeter than bittersweet chocolate but what's most important, is the quality and taste of the chocolate you use in your truffle recipe.
 With any chocolate, taste it first to determine if it is actually a chocolate you want to use in your truffle recipes.
 If it tastes bad or low quality, you may want to find another brand of chocolate.

 You'll also need...
 Serrated Knife for chopping chocolate (or use chocolate chips).
 Medium saucepan.
 Heat Safe Glass Bowl.
 Rubber spatula.
 Measuring Cups and Spoon.
 Parchment or wax paper.
 Shallow dish for rolling truffles in chosen topping.
-Optionally, a sieve can be used to shake off extra powder after coating truffles in cocoa or powdered sugar.
+Optional... you may like to use a sieve to effectively shake off extra powder if you'll be coating truffles in a fine powder such as powdered sugar or cacao powder.

-Tip: When using a powdered coating such as cocoa powder, it can be helpful to put each truffle in a sieve and roll it around to remove excess powder.
 Chocolate Burns Easily: If your ganache smells or tastes burnt, it probably is.
-Chocolate burns easily if heated too quickly or to too high of a temperature... dark chocolate can burn at temperatures above 120°F/50°C while milk and white chocolate can scorch or burn above 110°F/45°C.
+Chocolate burns easily if heated too quickly or heated to too high of a temperature... dark chocolate can burn at temperatures above 120°F/50°C while milk and white chocolate can scorch or burn above 110°F/45°C.

 Keep Water Away From Chocolate: If your ganache suddenly gets lumps, it may mean that it has seized.
 This can happen if water or steam gets into the mix.
 This can also be a result of scorching or burning the chocolate during the heating process.